jolicode/secret-santa/README.md

 pipenv shell
 ```

-Optionally, in order to improve your usage of invoke scripts, you can install console autocompletion script.
+Optionally, in order to improve your usage of invoke scripts, you can install a console autocompletion script.

 If you are using bash: